liferay/liferay-docs/discover/deployment/articles/01-installing-search-engine/04-preparing-to-install.markdown

 # Preparing to Install Elasticsearch

 By default, @product-ver@ and its embedded Elasticsearch engine run in the same JVM.
-Although this enables out-of-the-box search in @product-ver@, it's only supported for development; production use isn't supported.
-For production use, Liferay only supports Elasticsearch when it runs in a separate JVM, because search engines benefit heavily from caching.
-This makes their JVM memory profiles differ substantially from those of a JVM running @product-ver@.
+Although this enables out-of-the-box search, it's only supported for development.
+For production use, Elasticsearch must run in a separate JVM.
+Because search engines benefit heavily from caching, their JVM memory profiles differ substantially from those of a JVM running @product@.
 Therefore, the two applications should always be kept separate in production environments.

 The following sections provide a synopsis of Elasticsearch configurations for
 @product-ver@.
 Prior to deployment, we strongly recommend reading